 The Blue Grotto is a cave inside the side of a mountain and can only be reached by squeezing through a narrow opening.

-Once we began to enter the Grotto we had lay down but after we entered a calm came over us and the water is illuminated by the sunlight outside of the Grotto.
+Once we began to enter the Grotto we lay down but after we entered a calm came over us and the water is illuminated by the sunlight outside of the Grotto.

 We spent about 5 min inside the Grotto.
 Again, Is it a tourist trap?
 Yes!
 Should you go anyway?
 Yes, why not?